How to design a flat plate heat sink

 Finally using equation 21 the junction or heat source temperature can be obtained.

-An online heat sink calculator based to the calculation methodology described in this blog post is available free of cost.
-Click the following link to access the calculator: Free Online Heat Sink Calculator Software
+An online heat sink calculator based on the calculation methodology described in this blog post is available free of cost.
+Click the following link to access the calculator: Flat Plate Heat Sink Calculator

 S. Lee, S. Song, V. Au, and K.P.
 Moran, “Constriction/Spreading Resistance Model for Electronic Packaging,” in: Proceedings of ASME/JSME Engineering Conference, Vol. 4, 1995